Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ### Java 7 or 8

 Developing Alluxio requires Java 7 or 8.
-If you are unsure of which version of java you have, you can check with this command:
+If you are unsure of which version of Java you have, you can check with this command:

 ```bash
 $ java -version
 ```

-If you do not have java installed, download and install [the java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you do not have Java installed, download and install [the Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Maven